EN

 The HUD Code, unlike conventional building codes, requires manufactured homes to be constructed on a permanent chassis.
 Modular homes are constructed to the same state, local or regional building codes as site-built homes.
 Modular homes have certain distinct advantages over site-built homes.
 Modular home construction is often considered superior to site build construction methods as follows:

-• Names of all borrowers
+• Names and address of all borrowers

 • Dates of birth for all borrowers